Anastasia Pavlyuchenkova: 2009: Indian Wells semifinals and top 30 debut

-2010: Continued rise and first two WTA titles
+2010: First WTA Tour titles

 Pavlyuchenkova started the 2010 season by reaching the last eight at the Brisbane International where she was defeated by Ivanovic.
 At Melbourne, she lost in the second round of the Australian Open to fellow Russian Svetlana Kuznetsova.
 She then reached her first Premier-5-level quarterfinal, at the Dubai Championships by defeating Katarina Srebotnik, Tathiana Garbin and Daniela Hantuchová.
 There, she fell short to defending champion Venus Williams in straight sets.
 She then made the third round in Indian Wells and the round of 16 in Miami, losing to Samantha Stosur and Caroline Wozniacki, respectively.

 Pavlyuchenkova then won her maiden career title at the Monterrey Open.
 En route to the final, she moved past the likes of Anna Tatishvili, Polona Hercog and Klára Zakopalová to reach the semifinals where she beat Anastasija Sevastova.
 In the final, she overcame second seed Hantuchová in three sets to win the title.
 Pavlyuchenkova was the 29th seed at the French Open and reached the third round where she lost to top seed Serena Williams, in three sets.
 She also made the third round at Wimbledon where she lost to Wozniacki.

 After a quarterfinal appearance at the Slovenia Open where she lost to eventual runner-up Johanna Larsson, Pavlyuchenkova entered the İstanbul Cup seeded third.
 She reached the last four after seeing off Marta Domachowska, Magdaléna Rybáriková and Sorana Cîrstea, all in straight sets.
 She then reached the final by beating Jarmila Groth.
 She faced Elena Vesnina in the final and defeated her elder Russian opponent in three sets to win her second career title.

 Pavlyuchenkova continued her good form in Cincinnati, beating Hantuchová and defending champion Elena Dementieva to advance to the third round where she moved past 13th seed Shahar Pe'er.
-In the quarterfinals she scored a comeback win over 12th seed Yanina Wickmayer to advance to her first Premier 5 semifinal.
+In the quarterfinals, she scored a comeback win over 12th seed Yanina Wickmayer to advance to her first Premier 5 semifinal.
 There, she fell to Maria Sharapova in three sets.
 She then lost in the opening round of the Rogers Cup to Kuznetsova, in three sets.

-At the US Open, 22nd seed Pavlyuchenkova posted her best Grand Slam result at that time by reaching the round of 16.
+At the US Open, 22nd seed Pavlyuchenkova posted her best major result at that time by reaching the round of 16.
 There, she lost to Francesca Schiavone Schiavone in straight sets.
 Pavlyuchenkova's last tournament of the season was the Tournament of Champions in Bali.
 It was her debut appearance after winning two International titles throughout the year in Monterrey and İstanbul.
 However, she lost to eventual champion Ivanovic at the first hurdle.
 She finished the year inside the top 30 for the first time ever, at world No. 21.